 How can I become a better researcher?
 After coming up with my own thoughts on this (I’ll outline those below), I searched for Google’s answer.
 Unsurprisingly, all the top results where form-level recommendations.
 Like “develop good writing skills”, “be humble and open to criticism”, or “construct a good hypothesis and find a ‘definition of done’ for testing this hypothesis”.
-You may find all of these things in a good researcher, but if you’re aiming for that, you are likely to become a one-person cargo cult.
+You may find some of these things in a good researcher, but if you’re aiming for that, you are likely to become a one-person cargo cult.

 So what should you aim for to become a better researcher?
 I grouped my thoughts on this into the four themes below.
 Keep in mind, though, that this list is just a starting point, as I am also still learning.